testflows/Examples/SuperMario/README.md

 # 🍄 Testing Super Mario Bros.
 Using a Behavior Model

 This is a [TestFlows](https://testflows.com) example that demonstrates automated testing of a Super Mario Bros. game.
-The project includes a playable Super Mario Bros. game built with Pygame and automated tests that use a behavior models to test the game.
+The project includes a playable Super Mario Bros. game built with Pygame and automated tests that use a behavior model to test the game.

 ## 👨‍💻 Credits